gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 The network configuration between both VMs was functioning correctly.
 The connection was successfully established, as indicated by reply messages from the Ubuntu VM (e.g., Reply from 172.16.14.129).
 No packet loss occurred (0% loss) confirming stable communication.
 The consistent response times indicated reliable connectivity.

-## Step 9: Run Snort in Live Console Mode
+## Step 9: Run Snort in Console Alert Mode

 To start the lab, Snort was ran in console alert mode.
 This mode was used because the view is cleaner and more practical than dumping every raw packet.